-Amanpuri is the original location and the birthplace of Aman.
-Located in Phuket, Thailand this property is iconic, self-contained, and occupies an entire private coconut grove-filled peninsula on the shores of the Andaman Sea.
+Amanpuri is the original location and birthplace of Aman.
+Located in Phuket, Thailand, this property is iconic, self-contained, and occupies an entire private coconut grove-filled peninsula on the shores of the Andaman Sea.

-The property contains luxurious pavilions, each of which is set on the hillside overlooking the private white-sand beach.
-Each pavilion has a minimum of 1,237 square feet of living space, a spacious dressing area, and an oversized bathroom.
-The room contains a king bed, an outdoor dining terrace, a large bathroom with twin vanity, a soaking tub, a separate shower and toilet, a personal bar, spacious dressing areas, free Wi-Fi, a TV, and an audio system.
+The property contains luxurious pavilions, each set on the hillside overlooking the private white-sand beach.
+Each pavilion has a minimum of 1,237 square feet of living space with a king bed, an outdoor dining terrace, a personal bar, free Wi-Fi, a TV, and an audio system.
+The oversized bathroom has a twin vanity, a soaking tub, a separate shower and toilet, and spacious dressing areas.

-The resort also contains an infinity pool, 4 dining options, a spa with multi-day wellness immersions, plus private beach access.
-There are also world-class fitness and water sport specialists and equipment!
+The resort also contains an infinity pool, 4 dining options, and a spa with multi-day wellness immersions, plus private beach access.
+There are also world-class fitness and water sports specialists and equipment!

 In the way of experiences, Amanpuri offers water sports (including the world’s fastest underwater vessel), scuba excursions, and other adrenaline-inducing activities.

-Amanemu is Aman’s response to a favorite Japanese pastime: onsens (hot spring baths).
+Amanemu is Aman’s option for a favorite Japanese pastime: onsens (hot spring baths).
 Located within a 2.5-hour drive from Nagoya and 3.5 hours from Osaka, Amanemu is situated in serene Shima-shi within Mie Prefecture.

-The property offers hot spring-focused amenities like a spa area with indoor and open-air bathing pavilions with natural hot spring water, an outdoor pool, a gym, a yoga studio, a terrace, gardens, and a chic restaurant/bar with a vaulted ceiling and bay views.
+The property offers hot spring-focused amenities such as a spa area with indoor and open-air bathing pavilions with natural hot spring water, an outdoor pool, a gym, a yoga studio, a terrace, and gardens.
+There is also a chic restaurant and bar with a vaulted ceiling and bay views.

 Some of the most beautiful scenery in Japan lies in Ise-Shima, and many of Amenemu’s experiences are tailor-made with respect to some of the most sacred sites in Japan.
-In line with this, using an expert guide you can don a traditional kimono and discover spaces where few have access in the Ise Grand Shrine, head to the Kumano Kodo pilgrimage routes, or visit the Ama female freedivers who collect seafood.
+In line with this, using an expert guide, you can don a traditional kimono and discover spaces to which few have access in the Ise Grand Shrine, head to the Kumano Kodo pilgrimage routes, or visit the Ama female freedivers who collect seafood.

-Our very last property to feature is Amanyara, located in Turks and Caicos.
-This resort is removed from the rest of the world and is set on the shores of an 18,000-acre nature reserve.
+The Amanyara resort located in Turks and Caicos resort is removed from the rest of the world and set on the shores of an 18,000-acre nature reserve.
 It’s just 10 miles from Providenciales International Airport (PLS) and around 16 miles from the Caicos Conch Farm.

 Every pavilion is nestled in coastal vegetation overlooking either the waters of Northwest Point Marine Reserve or ponds.
 The pavilions all have floor-to-ceiling glass doors that open to a combined bedroom and living area.

-Encompassing at least 700 square feet in size, each pavilion has a king bed, a living area with a reading chair and a writing desk, a bathroom with a freestanding tub, a twin vanity, a separate rain shower and toilet, a personal bar, as well as an entrance terrace with twin daybeds.
+Encompassing at least 700 square feet in size, each pavilion has a king bed, a living area with a reading chair and a writing desk, and a personal bar, as well as an entrance terrace with twin daybeds.
+The bathroom has a freestanding tub, twin vanity, and a separate rain shower and toilet.

 Aman offers some of the dreamiest resorts in the world.
 And while the rooms themselves are absolutely opulent, they are not the highlight of Aman Resorts.

 Though Aman doesn’t have a loyalty program, you can still maximize your value at Aman properties by using the right credit card or even using points to pay for your stay.
-It’ll probably take a lot of points to pay for your stay, however, considering these hotels typically cost at least $1,000 per night.
+But it’ll probably take a lot of points to pay for your stay, considering these hotels typically cost at least $1,000 per night.